If you’re wondering, can you buy Gillette stock, keep reading to find out.

 Back in 1926, people couldn’t get enough of it, and for good reason.

-While other competitors have stepped in and taken some market control back, Gillette remains a powerhouse in personal care products.
+While competitors have stepped in and taken some market control back, Gillette remains a powerhouse in personal care products.

 The company’s success can be attributed to its razor blades’ design, which uses disposable handles to make them inexpensive and easier to use.

 Gillette has changed throughout its ~180-year run, but it continues to be an industry leader that provides quality products for people around the world.

 The company offers shaving products for all facial hair and skin types.

 As the premier provider of razor blades, Gillette has always committed itself to innovation on behalf of its consumers.

 It’s why many consumers continue to return to the company for its personal care goods.